After five cross country moves on my own, I often hear comments from people saying, “You’re so brave!” or “Weren’t you scared?!”

 If you feel the call to move to a new city on your own, travel solo for a while.

-If you’re not already, follow my journey on Instagram for more about what I’ve learned and subscribe to my YouTube channel where I upload weekly videos.
+If you’re not already, follow my journey on Instagram for more about what I’ve learned and subscribe to my YouTube channel.

 Feel the feeling of being entirely on your own.
 Figuring out every single detail alone.
 Navigating your way through a city alone.
 Eating alone.
 Riding the subway alone.
 Driving through different states alone.
 Getting lost alone.
 Finding your way alone.